fruitiestPunch/FaPro_P1/pouria/README.md

 ```
 To view the results as box plot diagrams, the following command is useful.

-*Note: The algorithm to plot box plot diagrams from all topologies was removed due to issues.
-It seems that an error is occurring when not at least topologies were given to the main.py.*
+*Note: The algorithm to create box plot diagrams from all topologies was removed due to issues.*
+*It seems that an error is occurring when only a subset (possibly < 12) of all topologies are selected for the main.py.*
 ```bash
 python3 plot_results.py "../out/"
 ```